Lin-Ian/Finance-Tracker/README.md

   - [Insights](#insights)

 ## Motivation and Outcomes
-I wanted to consolidate all my financial transactions into a single place to
+I wanted to consolidate all my financial transactions into a single place to better manage my own finances.
+I created a Flask web application to perform CRUD operations to store and manage my financial transactions to be stored in a PostgreSQL database.
+I was able to create and connect my interactive Power BI report to the database to gain additional insights to my financial transactions.
+You can view a PDF version of the Power BI report here: [PDF Power BI Report](media/Finance%20Tracker%20Power%20BI%20Report.pdf)

 ## Technologies
-This project is created with:
+This project was created with:
 - Python 3.10
 - Flask 2.3.2
 - pandas 2.0.1
 - matplotlib 3.7.1
 - PostgreSQL 15.2

-This project is hosted on Microsoft Azure
+- Microsoft Azure
+- Power BI Desktop

 ## Installation
 1. Clone the repository